 The keepers of the conifer forest

-These peoples, hunters and gatherers, used to travel in winter across vast family hunting grounds in search of game and fish.
+These peoples used to travel in winter across vast family hunting grounds in search of game and fish.
 In summer, they gathered near a stretch of water, in a place that became a site for community reunions, trade, exchanges and festivities.
 Even today, the tremendous network of lakes and rivers in the conifer forest constitutes a gateway to a country in which these forest dwellers hunt caribou, moose and geese, fish for trout and whitefish and gather Labrador tea, blueberries and cloudberries.

 The community lived off the resources of the water and waterfowl, and gathered plenty of fruit.
 The camp was a time of intense activity, as birchbark or canvas canoes were built.
-In such gatherings, the usual type of accommodation was a conical tent known as a miichiwaahp by the Cree and Naskapi, innu-mitshuap by the Innu, pikokan by the Attikamek and wigiwam by the Algonquin.
+In such gatherings, the usual type of accommodation was a conical tent known as a miichiwaahp by the Cree and Naskapi, innu-mitshuap by the Innu, pikokan by the Atikamekw and wigiwam by the Algonquin.
 Such tents are built of wooden poles that used to be covered with caribou skins or birchbark, but are now made of factory-produced canvas.
 A carpet of fir or spruce branches, replaced frequently, provides a fresh odour.

 Every plant has its season, which must be learned and respected.
 Pineuminanakashi, "the partridge fruit plant", the Innu name for creeping snowberry, provides tea in the spring, fruit in the summer and food for the partridge in winter.
 Câcâgômânâbak (the Algonquin word for bunchberry) provides tea in the spring and fruit in the summer.
 Kanisopakak (the Algonquin word for goldthread) is used to make herbal tea, and both its leaves and roots are consumed.
-There is a common belief that all traditional foods are also remedies; this applies to all plant-based drinks consumed for preventive purposes, as tea or as a decoction, as among the Algonquins.
+There is a common belief that all traditional foods are also remedies; this applies to all plant-based drinks consumed for preventive purposes, as tea or as a decoction.

 According to an Innu and Cree legend, eternal winter used to reign over the Earth, and the changing seasons were only restored after a long search.
 The purpose of the search was to free the birds of summer, precursors to the warm weather and new plant growth.
 The heroes of this legend were all animals, Beaver, Otter, Muskrat, Mink and Deer amongst others, the same animals that Aboriginals encounter today, from fall into winter.
 The quest for the summer birds also evokes the continual movement of the Native people, like the Cree and the Innu, punctuated here and there by semi-permanent or temporary camps with a variety of installations, including a conical tent made of bark or sphagnum, dome-shaped bark tents, long huts made of caribou skin, and lately, log cabins in a variety of shapes.

 In the rippling current, resources abound, trout, whitefish, sturgeon and salmon, waterfowl and marine mammals.
-Over the centuries, the Algonquians have organized a thousand and one passages from lakes to rivers.
+Over the centuries, nations have organized a thousand and one passages from lakes to rivers.
 Summer fishing, using a line, spear or net, often requires a canoe, an outboard motor or another type of boat.
 Nets, formerly made of leather strips, willow bark or Indian hemp, are now bought from manufactures.
 In winter, fishing takes place on the ice, using a hand line or set line tied to a small conifer with its branches trimmed off.
 The Cree and Naskapi mix flakes of fish with small berries to produce a tasty national dish known as shikumin.

 Other activities also take place in the marine environment.
 The James Bay Cree hunt geese in the spring and fall.
 The Hudson and Ungava Bay Inuit hunt marine mammals all year round.
-The North Shore Innu and Gaspé Micmac hunt marine mammals and fish in the waters of the St. Lawrence Gulf and River.
+The North Shore Innu and Gaspé Mi'gmaq hunt marine mammals and fish in the waters of the St. Lawrence Gulf and River.

 Sphagnum, ground lichen and rotting wood have an astonishing range of forms and uses.
-The Aboriginal people refer to them as belonging to the domain of the Earth (aski for the Attikamek, assi for the Innu, aschii for the Cree, aki for the Algonquin and aschiiy for the Naskapi).
+The Aboriginal people refer to them as belonging to the domain of the Earth (aski for the Atikamekw, assi for the Innu, aschii for the Cree, aki for the Algonquin and aschiiy for the Naskapi).
 Their most notable feature is their lack of roots.
 In fact, the Aboriginal people describe sphagnum as "earth that grows", and offer as proof the former portage trails, now hidden beneath earth "that has grown over them" or the muskegs that grow year after year.

 Many different sphagnum varieties are found in Québec red, green, yellow, short and long and they have a wide range of uses.
-Their absorbent properties have led the Innu and Algonquin to use them as diapers, toilet paper and disposable towels.
+Their absorbent properties have led the Innu and Anishinabeg to use them as diapers, toilet paper and disposable towels.
 The Cree take advantage of their insulation properties by using them to chink their log cabins.
-The Attikamek and Innu use sphagnum as compresses to treat certain illnesses.
+The Atikamekw and Innu use sphagnum as compresses to treat certain illnesses.

 Known as uatshinakan by the Innu, waachinaakan or waachinaakin by the Cree, uakinagan by the Algonquin, and waachinaakin by the Naskapi, the tamarack, the only conifer to lose its leaves in winter, carries its name well.
 Taken from uatshin, meaning "hand-made curve", "the tree of a hundred curves" has often served the Aboriginal peoples.
-It was ideal for making Innu and Algonquin sled runners, as well as Innu snowshoe frames and the hoops of their traditional drums.
-The Cree used its curved branches to make goose decoys, and the Innu would hollow out part of the stump to make a viewing device, which they used to divine the movements of the caribou herds.
-There is an Innu legend that explains why straight tamarack trees, supple enough to bend without breaking, are so difficult to find in the North.

-But further north, the whispering of the plants is more and more elaborate.
-Grasses that are of no use to many Algonquians, including American dune-grass or ivigaat and cotton-grass or suputik, become for the Inuit veritable signs of the caribou.
+American dune-grass or ivigaat and cotton-grass or suputik, become for the Inuit veritable signs of the caribou.
 Trampled looking American dune-grass show the Inuit where the cervidae herds have been.
 When the cotton-grass seeds start to blow away, Inuit say the caribou skin is at its best for making clothing.